4 min read

 Moderna (Conference Transcript – 9/29)

 Answer – Stéphane Bancel: Yes.
 So let’s be very clear that the Moderna vaccine and the Pfizer vaccines are very different from logistics distribution and use at the site of injection where people will get their vaccines.
-So let me describe ours first, and I can give you a sense for what Pfizer assets so far.
+So let me describe ours first, and I can give you a sense of what Pfizer assets so far.
 So all vaccines do not have to be stored at minus 70.
 We have stored at a minus 20 Celsius.
 That is a temperature where already there are some products approved.
-And so it means that in all the big distributors, the McKesson of this world, the Walgreens and so on, they have minus 20 fridge — freezer capability.
+And so it means that in all the big distributors, the McKesson of this world, the Walgreens, and so on, they have minus 20 fridge — freezer capability.
 It’s not a special fancy freezer.
 It has the same temperature that you literally have at home for your ice creams and so on.

 For the — what I call the last mile, which is the last 7 days, so far, we are still doing a lot of analysis to see how much we can stretch that or not without losing potency because it’s important everybody understands, if you play with temperatures too hard, you impact the potency of a product, and we don’t want to do that because it will impact the efficacy of our product.